HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 - Generate count files

-    To facilitate generating count matrices later, point data count bigWig files are generated using `bam2wig` for each sample and replicate, taking into account any special normalization factors.
-Replicates are depth-normalized and scaled to the target depth.
-Only single base pairs (shifted start positions or paired midpoints) are recorded.
+    To facilitate generating count matrices later, point data (shifted start positions or paired fragment midpoints) count bigWig files are generated using `bam2wig` for each sample replicate.
+By default, replicates are depth-normalized and scaled to the target depth, taking into account any special normalization factors, or counts may be left "raw" (no scaling whatsoever).

 - Generate enrichment files